Cookies on the Healthspan site

 Most cases of tennis elbow are caused by structural changes in the tendon.
 Lack of mobility, poor mechanics, overuse and/or muscle imbalances can all contribute to these structural changes, and the more activity, the higher the risk.
 What starts as a dull ache, aggravated by bending or straightening the arm and gripping, can extend down the forearm, or upwards into your bicep and triceps, where more nerves are at risk of becoming aggravated.

-Each year in the UK, about one in every 200 people go to see their GP about tennis elbow.
-Once it develops it's natural to experience inflammation around the elbow, as this is the body's normal healing process.
+Once tennis elbow develops, it's natural to experience inflammation around the elbow, as this is the body's normal healing process.
 Pain, swelling, redness, and warmth are all common symptoms of this acute response.
 It is when this inflammation response becomes extended, chronic, and even systemic that it is difficult to manage.
 If pain develops in the arm, be sure to visit your doctor sooner rather than later.

 Applying ice to any injury reduces inflammation.
 The cold temperature causes small vessels to constrict (known as vasoconstriction), and the numbing effect of icing can help relieve some of the immediate, irritating pain.
 After injury, use ice application intermittently for the first two days for 15-20 minutes every hour, six to eight times a day.
 Never ice a chronic injury before activity.